 Based on the operator's operational or deployment needs, a network slice is associated with one or more Simultaneous Usage Groups, in order to distinguish which network slices can be grouped with this network slice.
 The network slices belonging to the same Simultaneous Usage Group (called as SUG) can be simultaneously used by the UE and served by the same/common AMF Set.
 The purpose of a SUG identifier is just to compare whether two slices belong to the same group (can be used simultaneously), and therefore its value is arbitrary.

-The Figure 6.x.2-1 depicts an example for Simultaneous Usage Group of Network Slices, in which case the Network Slice A belongs to the multiple SUGs (i.e. both in SUG#1 and SUG#2, and served by different Network Slice instances) and can be simultaneously used with the Network Slice B from the SUG#1 or with Network Slice C/ Network Slice D from the SUG#2.
+The Figure 6.41.2-1 depicts an example for Simultaneous Usage Group of Network Slices, in which case the Network Slice A belongs to the multiple SUGs (i.e. both in SUG#1 and SUG#2, and served by different Network Slice instances) and can be simultaneously used with the Network Slice B from the SUG#1 or with Network Slice C/ Network Slice D from the SUG#2.
 The Network Slice E belonging to the SUG#3 is incompatible with other Network Slices and is served by a dedicated AMF.